bryant1410/hadoop-tutorials/Sandbox/T14_Analyzing_Machine_and_Sensor_Data.md

     -   **HOT** **–** more than 5 degrees warmer than the target temperature.

-    If the temperature is outside of the normal range, "extremetemp" is assigned a value of 1; otherwise its value is 0.
+    If the temperature is outside of the normal range, `extremetemp` is assigned a value of 1; otherwise its value is 0.

     ![](./images/tutorial-14/14_hive_hvac_temps_example.png?raw=true)